evpo/EncryptPad/deps/botan/doc/manual/building.rst

 available, so using them is controlled explicitly at build time by the user using

- - ``--with-bzip2`` enables the filters providing bzip2 compression
+ - ``--with-bzip2`` enables the filters providing bzip2 compression and
-   and decompression.
+   decompression.
 Requires the bzip2 development libraries to be installed.

  - ``--with-zlib`` enables the filters providing zlib compression and decompression.
 Requires the zlib development libraries to be installed.

  - ``--with-lzma`` enables the filters providing lzma compression and decompression.
 Requires the lzma development libraries to be installed.

- - ``--with-sqlite3`` enables storing TLS session information to an encrypted SQLite database.
+ - ``--with-sqlite3`` enables using sqlite3 databases in various contexts
+   (TLS session cache, PSK database, etc).

- - ``--with-openssl`` adds an engine that uses OpenSSL for some public key operations and ciphers/hashes.
-OpenSSL 1.0.1 or later is supported.
+ - ``--with-openssl`` adds an engine that uses OpenSSL for some ciphers, hashes, and public key operations.
+OpenSSL 1.0.2 or later is supported.
+LibreSSL can also be used.

-   LibreSSL is API compatible with OpenSSL 1.0 and can be used instead.
+ - ``--with-tpm`` adds support for using TPM hardware via the TrouSerS library.

+ - ``--with-boost`` enables using some Boost libraries.
+In particular Boost.Filesystem is used for a few operations (but on most platforms, a native API equivalent is available), and Boost.Asio is used to provide a few extra TLS related command line utilities.

 Multiple Builds
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^